dwi-handoyo/7-Ways-of-Loop-in-Javascript/README.md

 # 7-Ways-of-Loop-in-Javascript

 There are seven ways to perform loop in javascript.
+Loop is applicable in array, string, and node list.

 1. while

    Loops through a block of code while a specified condition is true.

    let i = 0;
    while (i < 3) {